IQMR 2026

 Suggested readings:

-This session asks how multi-method design can work with research where the quantitative component involves some kind of experimental research.
+This session asks how multi-method design can work with research where the quantitative component involves experimental research.
 Such projects are an increasingly important part of social science, and the design implications are different in interesting ways from those raised by regression.
 This session explores designs that engage with those differences, including designs focused around ideas of experimental realism, network and equilibrium effects, and selecting/designing a treatment.

 Required readings: